 It is the law in California that all passengers in a school bus equipped with passenger restraint systems shall properly use the passenger restraint system.
-It is also the law in California that the PSUSD, the bus company providing the service, or the bus driver cannot be held responsible for any passenger that fails to use or improperly uses the restraint system.
-Any passenger found not using or improperly using the restraint system will face disciplinary action which may include the suspension of bus service for a designated period of time as deemed appropriate by the site administrator or the district transportation administrator.
-Continued violations of this type may result in a child being suspended from using the school bus service for the remainder of the school year.
+It is also the law in California that the school district, bus company providing the service, or the bus driver cannot be held responsible for any passenger who fails to use or improperly uses the restraint system.
+Any passenger found not using or improperly using the restraint system will face disciplinary action which may include the suspension of bus privileges or as deemed appropriate by the site administrator and/or the district Transportation Director.

-Violation of District Bus Conduct Rules
+Violation of the District Bus Code of Conduct

-School Bus Behavior Reports shall be used to document inappropriate behavior or conduct for the school site Administrator for possible disciplinary action after the bus driver has exercised reasonable efforts to control student behavior.
-The number of reports does not determine the denial of transportation.
-When the principal/designee receives the School Bus Behavior Reports, some action shall be taken.
-Denial of transportation and notification to parent or guardian will be the responsibility of the school site administrator.
+School Bus Behavior Reports shall be used to document inappropriate behavior or conduct to notify the school site administrator and the Director of Transportation.
+Possible disciplinary action/s may be implemented after the bus driver has made reasonable efforts to control the student's behavior.
+A denial of transportation will be issued after receiving 4 bus behavior reports or more during a school year.
+Notification to parents is the responsibility of the school site administrator.